One thing is clear: pregnancy for me was like brainwashing.

 But everything passes over time.
 All I had to do was to be calm and responsive to their needs.
 With patience and gentleness, the rest resolves itself.

-Now, after 2.5 years, I’ve learned to take things as they are, not to make plans anymore and make quick decisions according to the children’s wishes.
 I have learned to no longer have expectations and to take advantage of any free time.
 No more targets, No more plans, just the present we own.